Most people will tell you that you need to rent a car to see Jeju properly. And for some travelers, that’s true.

 Although these are sightseeing buses, they’re still part of Jeju’s public transportation system.

 To catch one, you’ll need to take a regular city bus to reach the shuttle’s starting point.
 If you’re staying in Jeju City, expect about an hour of travel time.
-As always, I recommend mapping your route ahead of time using Naver Map.

 There might be a chance to buy it on the bus (since there’s a guide onboard), but the official guidance is to pick it up at the transit centers.